 At EBCE, providing cleaner, greener energy at lower rates to our customers is a top priority.
 Getting your electricity from EBCE is a simple way to reduce greenhouse gas (GHG) emissions and meet our community climate action goals.
-As service begins in June 2018, we will launch with an ambitious power mix goal with higher percentages of renewable energy than PG&E. We will also offer a service for customers who want to double-down for the environment and power their homes or businesses with 100% carbon-free energy.
+As service begins in June 2018, we will launch with an ambitious power mix goal with higher percentages of renewable energy than PG&E. We will also offer services for customers who want to double-down for the environment and power their homes or businesses with a 100% carbon-free energy option and a 100% renewable energy option.

 EBCE is also investing in efforts to create more local sources of renewable energy.
 This will not only help create local jobs, but help us build a more sustainable future for our communities.
 But how much of your electricity will come from these sources?
 What do terms like carbon-free and renewable mean?